Bear Down, Nerd Up: Can the Bears give Caleb Williams more time to throw?

 Anderson averaged 3.54 yards, also more than a yard better than league average.
 Edwards averaged 3.67 yards and Hunter averaged 4.01 yards.
 All four of them had at least one sack in the game.

-Conversely, the Bears edge rushers had no success against the Texans.
-Defensive tackles Andrew Billings and Gervon Dexter were both better than league average (although neither was under four yards).
+Conversely, the Bears’ edge rushers had no success against the Texans.
+Defensive tackles Andrew Billings and Gervon Dexter were both better than league average (although neither was under 4 yards).
 But the Bears’ edge rushers were pretty average.

 Hot start

-On a positive side, Williams completed each of his first seven pass attempts.
-Per the Bears, he became the first Bears rookie to open a game with seven consecutive completions since Jim McMahon did it during a game on Dec.
+On a positive note, Williams completed each of his first seven pass attempts.
+Per the Bears, he became the first Bears rookie to open a game with seven consecutive completions since Jim McMahon did it Dec.
 19, 1982.

 Williams was 12-for-15 passing in the first half.